benjene/McGill-Pathfinder/conventions/node, graph, user.md

 		- Music?
 		- Medicine/health sci?
 - Model for describing and storing access restrictions
-	- The access to buildings is modelled as layers of an onion.
+	- The access to buildings is modelled as layers of increasing restriction.
 For example, the Engineering Complex closes after hours, except for a portion that gives access to the Schulich library.
 One can enter the Schulich library lobby but not the rest of the complex.
 		- Outdoor nodes have no restriction.
 Buildings have a higher level of restriction.
 Buildings may have sections with greater restrictions.
 		- Nodes have attribute restrictionLevel, integer values describing these access levels
 		- Nodes located outdoors have restrictionLevel=0.
 Indoors, nodes have restrictionLevel=1, or more if there is a special restricted section indoors.